giorgosmamakoukas/MemoryEfficientStableLDS/FrankaLDS/README.md

 1. The directory `controlExperiments` contains:
 * `Franka_Fig8_exp.mat`, the results 3 trials of experimentally tracking a figure 8 pattern.
 The three trials use LQR control developed using a stable LDS model obtained with the SOC algorithm.
+* `plotTrackingPerformance.m`, the file to plot the tracking performance.

 2. The directory `learningLDS` contains the files used to learn stable LDS systems using the experimental Franka data.
 To do this, simply run the `mainExecution` file, which will generate results in the subdirectory `results/`.